 “Receiving the RAFI Climate & Equity Policy Project Grant marks an exciting milestone for Agroecology Commons.
 This grant funding significantly bolsters our capacity to advocate for crucial agricultural policy changes centered on equity and environmental justice.
 With this support, we are primed to challenge existing power structures, cultivate justice, and catalyze a more resilient and equitable food system through collective knowledge and farmer empowerment.”

-When asked about the potential of this grant to aid in constructing a more equitable food system, Suparna Kudesia of Cooperative Food Empowerment Directive (CoFED) had this to say:
+When asked about the potential of this grant to aid in constructing a more equitable food system, Suparna Kudesia of Cooperative Food Empowerment Directive (CoFED) said,

 “At CoFED, we are working gently and cohesively to build a cooperative food and land system that is rooted in liberation, healing, and regeneration.
 We are also simultaneously building an organization worthy of our work, time, gifts, dignity, care, and service.
 We are doing this immense and humbling task collectively and with the understanding that we are continually dismantling systems of oppression that want to keep our communities in the same place, while also co-building our communities’ wings and prowess to build the liberated tomorrows we want to live in and leave behind.
 We are following the leadership of Black feminists, Indigenous leaders, and disabled organizers who continuously remind us that this liberation is rooted in the deep practice of collective care, trust, and at a pace of our humanity.”